Slow Cooker Ribs and Sauerkraut

 • 3 garlic cloves

-• 2 lbs. sliced red potatoes
+• 2 lbs. sliced red potatoes, about 3/4 inch thick

-• 16 oz. sauerkraut,, rinsed and drained
+• 16 oz. sauerkraut, rinsed and drained

 • 1 cup chicken broth, (or your favorite beer!)